 With the Alert Loudoun system, by providing a physical address with your account, you can customize and receive weather alerts targeted for that address.
 In addition, you may register for alerts affecting your home, workplace, children’s schools, and more.
 For more information, visit our Alert Loudoun page.

 Your phone or service provider may be "blocking" these alerts.
-All Alert Loudoun SMS text messages come from the Everbridge SMS short code number 89361 or number 87844.
-What you'll need to do is call your cell phone carrier to confirm that they are not blocking the Everbridge SMS short code (number 89361 or number 87844) on your device.
+All Alert Loudoun SMS text messages come from the Everbridge SMS short code numbers 88911, 89361 or 87844.
+What you’ll need to do is call your cell phone carrier to confirm that they are not blocking the Everbridge SMS short code (88911, 89361 or 87844) on your device.
 For most major carriers, dialing 611 from the device will get you to their service to ask about short code blocking.

 Other causes of this issue include: